tariqajyusuf/fidesdocs/pages/fides/consent/google_tag_manager.md

 1. Edit your Google Ads Pixel:

-2. In the dropdown list labeled "Enable Restricted Data Processing", select the appropriate variable that you created [at the start](#set-up-a-gtm-variable) (e.g. Fides.DataSaleSharing).
+2. In the dropdown list labeled "Enable Restricted Data Processing", select the appropriate variable that you created [at the start](#set-up-a-gtm-variable) (e.g. `Fides.DataSalesAndSharing`).

 ![Restricted Data Processing](../../../public/assets/img/google_tag_manager/image11.png)